jundalisay/spblist/content/en/research/maupertuis/derivation/part-7.md

 The restoration of their former shape causes them to rebound from one another, separating from one another at the same speed with which they approached.

-Their relative speed was the sole cause of their initial collision.
+**Their relative speed was the sole cause of their initial collision.**

 The rebounding should produce an effect equal to that which caused the collision.

 Thus, the final relative speed of the 2 bodies should equal the initial relative speed, albeit with opposite direction.

 Hence, the final relative speed of 2 elastic bodies after the collision should be the same as the initial relative speed.

-Let us now seek the laws that govern the distribution of motion among colliding bodies, whether they be elastic or inelastic.

-We will derive these laws from only one principle and, from the same principle, we will derive the laws of mechanical equilibrium.